 Remote Jobs and Economic Development Program assessment criteria

-1. Creating New Jobs:
+1. Creating New Jobs

-2. Community Need:
+2. Community Need

-- Evidence of community support (e.g., letters of support).
+- Evidence of community engagement and support

-3. Organisation Capability and Delivery:
+3. Organisation Capability and Delivery

-4. Delivering Outcomes and Economic Benefits:
+4. Delivering Outcomes and Economic Benefits

-- Clear justification for CJBF funding.
+- Clear justification for funding

 How do I get the Remote Jobs and Economic Development Program?